Valery Kastelsky

 Born: MoscowDied: Moscow

 Valery Vladimirovich Kastelsky was a Soviet and Russian pianist born on 12 May 1941 in Moscow, in the Russian Soviet Federative Socialist Republic, USSR.
 He died on 17 February 2001 in Moscow, Russia.
-He was known as a distinguished concert pianist and later became a professor at the Moscow Conservatory.
+A distinguished concert pianist and later a professor at the Moscow Conservatory, he was awarded the honorary title Merited Artist of the RSFSR in 1984 and was named People's Artist of the Russian Federation in 2000.
+He was buried at Vagankovo Cemetery in Moscow.

-Kastelsky toured widely both within the Soviet Union and abroad.
-His concert travels included appearances in France, Germany, the United States, Japan, Sri Lanka, Algeria, Singapore, Belgium, Cuba, Finland, and other countries.
-A large part of his repertoire was devoted to Romantic composers, reflecting his affinity for that tradition.
+Kastelsky toured widely both within the Soviet Union and abroad, appearing in France, Germany, the United States, Japan, Sri Lanka, Algeria, Singapore, Belgium, Cuba, Finland, and other countries.
+Music lovers also came to know him through radio broadcasts and television programs, a sphere of performance that demanded exceptional responsiveness and the rapid assimilation of new repertoire, qualities for which he was especially valued.

 The Melodiya label released ten records of Kastelsky's performances of works by Mozart, Beethoven, Chopin, Scriabin, Brahms, and Ravel.
-He received the honorary title Заслуженный артист РСФСР in 1984 and was named People's Artist of the Russian Federation in 2000 for his major contributions to the arts.
-He was buried at Vagankovo Cemetery in Moscow.